Soumyajain15/Sentiment-Analysis-And-Feedback-System-/README.md

 Feel free to explore, clone, and contribute to the repository!

 This description captures the core functionalities and offers clarity on the automation tasks you've implemented.

-You said:
-cannot be more than 350 letters
-ChatGPT said:
-Here’s a concise description under 350 characters:

 This UiPath project automates sentiment analysis, email sending, Excel-to-PDF conversion, and includes robust exception handling.
 It analyzes feedback, automates responses, and converts files while ensuring reliability with error handling and logging for smooth execution.